ad-freiburg/elevant/info/analysis.md

 Regarding entity types they argue that country and company names are typically unique, while this is less often the case for names of cities or persons.
 They therefore expect the entity type distribution to directly impact the difficulty of a benchmark.
 In accordance to our findings they also report that AIDA-YAGO has a strong emphasis on sports related entities such as athletes or sports teams.
-They further collect mention-annotation characteristics like mention boundaries (inclusion of determiners "the", ...), handling redundancy (annotating only the first or all occurrences of an entity), inter-annotation agreement, mention ambiguity, ..., nested entiites.
+They further collect mention-annotation characteristics like mention boundaries (inclusion of determiners "the", ...), handling redundancy (annotating only the first or all occurrences of an entity), inter-annotation agreement, mention ambiguity, ..., nested entities.
 Their suggestions for how to create better benchmarks are rather sparse.
 They suggest to focus on documentation (which decisions were made in the process of creating the dataset, e.g. initial offset count 0 or 1), standard formats (or scripts that allow the user to transform a benchmark into a standardized format) and diversity (high confusibility, low prominence, low dominance benchmarks with texts from different domains).